yourWaifu/sleepy-discord/source/voice.html.md

 ---
 [⮌ Go back to documentation](documentation.html)

-# Create Applications with Voice with Sleepy Discord
+# Creating Applications with Voice with Sleepy Discord

-Sleepy Discord can allow applications to use voice channels.
-This allows for things such as music players or whatever you came up with that can take advantage of Discord's voice chat.

 ## Connect to a Voice Channel